 There are a couple of categories worth considering at this stage.
 One is investing in good quality ETFs, and another in Real Estate.

 Real Estate has a big limitation.
-You need a significant amount of capital to get started.
-As an example, if you want to purchase a house worth $100,000, you need a good downpayment of 10% to 20% in order to minimise your monthly expenses.
+First, you need a significant amount of capital to get started.
+For example, if you want to purchase a house worth $100,000, you need a good downpayment of 10% to 20% to minimize your monthly expenses.
 If you can afford that initial investment, then the rent received should cover your mortgage and leave you enough to put aside for repairs and reinvest.
 At the same time, those renting the property will slowly pay your mortgage, leaving you with a great asset.

 Then, there are ETFs.
-I think there are 2 main category of ETFs to consider:
+I think there are 2 main categories of ETFs to consider:

-- Stock ETFs that track the market – examples of these are Vanguard’s Total Stock Market (VTI), or SPDR S&P 500 ETF Trust (SPY).
+- Stock ETFs that track the market – examples are Vanguard’s Total Stock Market (VTI) or SPDR S&P 500 ETF Trust (SPY).
 These ETFs track significant portions of the US stock market, which means their output will follow the economic output of the US.
-Historically, the S&P 500 index has returns an annual average of around 8%, which is great;
+Historically, the S&P 500 index has returned an annual average of around 8%, which is great;

 - Quality dividend ETFs – in this category of ETFs, we are looking for quality dividends that grow over time.
 Some individual companies offer large dividends, but their revenues are declining, which isn’t sustainable.
 By choosing an ETF like ProShares S&P 500 Dividend Aristocrats (NOBL), we ensure that we are only investing in companies that have been consistently growing their dividends.
 The trick with this option is to re-invest your dividends, letting your wealth compound over time.

-The important thing to consider at this level is to choose broader areas of the markets, with a good track record, that closely related to how the economy is performing.
+The important thing to consider at this level is to choose broader areas of the markets with a good track record that is closely related to how the economy is performing.

 Level 3 of the Wealth Building Pyramid